 Interface Routing

 If you are using your FPP device to communicate to one network via Wi-Fi and passing the communication through your eth0 interface then you need to check the Enable Routing between network interfaces.
 (Like a controller attached to your FPP device, not a hat or cape.)
 This will allow communications to pass through your FPP device to the connected controller.
+This doesn’t apply if you are using the FPP as a Proxy Host.